 - Threat actors are using offensive scanning and exploitation capabilities that are cheaper, more automated, and widely available.

 - Cybercrime can be an attractive occupation, especially in countries where the median monthly income is less than $500 per month.

-Attackers have very specific goals – money or information – and they always look for the path of least resistance.
+Attackers have very specific goals – money or information – and they always look for the path of least resistance making the task of preventing cybercrime seem impossible.
 They are drawn to the opportunities that legacy tools and manual procedures ignore: unmanaged and unknown assets.

 With this context, my co-founder, Dima Potekhin, and I thought: “What if we could shift the paradigm, and instead of deploying agents or instructing a port scanner to scan a few known IP ranges, we could actually identify which ‘zebras’ are at risk and which open pathways are most tempting to bad actors?”
 We looked to simulate an attacker's whole offensive operation, starting from step one, where the attacker knows only a target company’s name and has “compromise” as an objective.